snandiDS/prokseq-deprecated/README.md

 	PATHWAY cutoffNegative -2.0
 	#	For pathway analysis, define the organism in three alphabets as below.
 	#	ypy = Yersinia pseudotuberculosis
-	#	User need to change the keg abbreviation of their genome which can be
+	#	User need to change the kegg abbreviation of their genome which can be
 	#	found in https://www.genome.jp/kegg/catalog/org_list.html.
 Here ypy is
 	#	the Yersinia pseudotuberculosis YPIII
 	PATHWAY Organism ypy